House of Orange-Nassau: Monarchy in modern times

-A royal marriage controversy occurred starting in 1966 when Juliana's eldest daughter, the future Queen Beatrix, decided to marry Claus von Amsberg, a German diplomat.
+A royal marriage controversy occurred in 1966 when Juliana's eldest daughter, the future Queen Beatrix, decided to marry Claus von Amsberg, a German diplomat.
 The marriage of a member of the royal family to a German was quite controversial in the Netherlands, which had suffered under Nazi German occupation in 1940–45.
 This reluctance to accept a German consort probably was exacerbated by von Amsberg's former membership in the Hitler Youth under the Nazi regime in his native country, and also his following service in the German Wehrmacht.
 Beatrix needed permission from the government to marry anyone if she wanted to remain heiress to the throne, but after some argument, it was granted.
 As the years went by, Prince Claus was fully accepted by the Dutch people.
 In time, he became one of the most popular members of the Dutch monarchy, and his death in 2002 was widely mourned.

-On April 30, 1980, Queen Juliana abdicated in favor of her daughter, Beatrix.
+On April 30, 1980, Queen Juliana abdicated in favour of her daughter, Beatrix.
 In the early years of the twenty-first century, the Dutch monarchy remained popular with a large part of the population.
 Beatrix's eldest son, Willem-Alexander, was born on April 27, 1967; the first immediate male heir to the Dutch throne since the death of his great-granduncle, Prince Alexander, in 1884.
-Willem-Alexander married Máxima Zorreguieta, an Argentine banker, in 2002; the first commoner to ever marry an heir apparent to the Dutch throne.
+Willem-Alexander married Máxima Zorreguieta, an Argentine banker, in 2002; the first commoner ever to marry an heir apparent to the Dutch throne.
 They are parents of three daughters: Catharina-Amalia, Alexia, and Ariane.
 After a long struggle with neurological illness, Queen Juliana died on March 20, 2004, and her husband, Prince Bernhard, died on December 1 of that same year.

 Upon Beatrix's abdication on April 30, 2013, the Prince of Orange was inaugurated as King Willem-Alexander, becoming the Netherlands' first male ruler since 1890.
 His eldest daughter, Catharina-Amalia, as heiress apparent to the throne, became Princess of Orange in her own right.